 19. Use Customized Note Cards to Thank Clients

 Using customized cards to thank clients for trusting you with such a large purchase or sale is a memorable professional touch.
-Thanking clients and asking for referrals should be an ongoing lead generation effort, so be sure to send out materials you would be proud to represent your business, as well as something that feels more personal than traditional Realtor or brokerage stationary.
+Thanking clients and asking for referrals should be an ongoing lead generation effort, so be sure to send out materials you would be proud to represent your business, as well as something that feels more personal than traditional real estate agent or brokerage stationary.

 The above note card is one of many customizable real estate note card options available through VistaPrint.